 Act Two: My Care starts with Dominic Quagliozzi‘s paintings, Piss Cup and Wipes.
 In these two large scale works, Quagliozzi captures snapshots from his time in a hospital after a double lung transplant related to his cystic fibrosis.
-Creating these first person perspectives of peeing into a cup to provide a urine sample and wiping down his legs with a sterilizing towelette were a way of “dealing with his illness psychologically, emotionally, and therapeutically.”
+According to the artist, creating these first person perspectives of peeing into a cup to provide a urine sample and wiping down his legs with a sterilizing towelette were a way of “dealing with [his] illness psychologically, emotionally, and therapeutically.”
 Simultaneously the irreverent titles and beautiful, textured pops of color seem to convey that this is his story to tell in the way he sees fit, one that is at times painful both physically and emotionally but also humorous.
 Not a tragedy, just apart of his life.

 Act Two also includes work from

 Miguel Bonneville’s ongoing video project The Importance of Being, that uses movement to express gratitude to select artists, writers, and scholars that have influenced their work.
 Study for The Importance of Being Simone de Beauvoir, the piece in this show, continues in this same vein.
 Through minimalist embodied actions such as balancing on their toes as they read a book, or staring at their gender fluid form in the mirror they acknowledge and reflect on Beauvoir’s feminist work and it’s impact on their own practice – breaking down and rebuilding socially created gender constructs.

 Kathleen McDermott, Urban Armor # 2: Personal Space Dress (2014) and Urban Armor Video Reel (2013-2018) .
 Installation View.
 Photo: James Hilton